GarwelGarwel/KerbalHealth/README.md

 ## Radiation

-All kerbals on missions are affected by radiation, which slowly but permanently reduces their maximum HP.
+All kerbals on missions are affected by radiation, which slowly but semi-permanently reduces their maximum HP.
 Radiation is measured in banana equivalent doses (when you eat a banana, you get approximately 1e-7 Sv of radiation).
 1e7 (10,000,000) bananas reduce max HP by 10%; 1e8 (100,000,000) bananas kill a kerbal.

 The amount of Radiation a kerbal receives depends on many factors.
 Most importantly, it is determined by their location.
 Many planets and some moons have magnetic fields that stop some radiation; atmospheres are also very effective in shielding it (see [wiki](https://github.com/GarwelGarwel/KerbalHealth/wiki/Radiation) for more).
 Being close to a celestial body helps screen some rays too.
 E.g., radiation level at Kerbin's sea level is 1,000 times lower than in interplanetary space just outside Kerbin's SOI.
 Cosmic radiation is also a bit higher closer to the Sun.
 To check environment before sending astronauts, you can use magnetometers and Geiger counters provided by supported mods or embedded in advanced stock probe cores.